anapsix/docker-kibana/README.md

 [Official Kibana image](https://registry.hub.docker.com/_/kibana/) was recently added to the Docker Hub.
-It's 184MB, while it easy enough to make a smaller one..
+It's 260MB, while it easy enough to make one 2x lighter..
 Here it is.

 | this one | official |
 | -------- | -------- |